-Parties must file a joint pre-trial statement at least 7 days before a trial is scheduled to begin.
-If the parties are not able to agree on the terms of a joint pre-trial statement, then each party must file and serve a separate pre-trial statement together with an affirmation the party has made diligent, good faith efforts to produce a joint pre-trial statement but was unable to do so.
-All pre-trial statements must comport with the Court's "Format for Pre-Trial Statements."
-See Vt.
+Parties must file a joint pre-trial statement at least seven days before a trial is scheduled to begin.
+If the parties are not able to agree on the terms of a joint pre-trial statement, then each party must file and serve a separate pre-trial statement that identifies the terms in dispute, with an affirmation the party has made a diligent, good faith effort to produce a joint pre-trial statement but was unable to do so.
+All pre-trial statements must comport with Vt.
 LB Appendix VI.